 - If you have been drinking a lot of alcohol, more than 1 or 2 drinks a day

-- You may be asked to stop taking blood thinners such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), clopidogrel (Plavix), warfarin (Coumadin).
+- You may be asked to temporarily stop taking medicines that keep your blood from clotting.
+These medicines are called blood thinners.
+This includes over-the-counter medicines and supplements such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and vitamin E. Many prescription medicines are also blood thinners.

 - Let your provider know about any cold, flu, fever, herpes breakout, or other illness you may have before your surgery.
 If you do get sick, your surgery may need to be postponed.